 - When was the last time you had a PSA test performed?
 Having a recent PSA test performed can indicate whether or not there have been any changes in your prostate gland that require immediate attention.
 If your prostate gland shows normal results, it can be a sign that you are controlling your condition and complying with your doctor’s recommendations.

-- Are you a smoker?
+- Are you a smoker seeking life insurance?
 Smoking has been shown to be associated with different types of cancers – including prostate cancer.
 If you are a current smoker, this will count against you – and it could possibly even cause you to be declined for life insurance coverage, as it can heighten the risk of recurrence.

 In addition to the specifics about your prostate condition and your prostatectomy, the life insurance underwriters will also take into account other factors when reviewing your application for coverage, such as your: